natthasath/vibe-flashcard/README.md

 # Vibe Flashcard

-A flashcard is a learning tool featuring a question, term, or image on one side and the answer or explanation on the other.
-It helps with memorization through active recall and spaced repetition, often used in language learning or exam prep.
+Vibe Flashcard is a powerful learning tool featuring questions or images on one side and answers on the other.
+Designed for active recall and spaced repetition, it boosts memorization and retention—ideal for language learners, students, and exam preparation.